-As the responses come in from your direct mail campaign, make sure you have the right systems in place to manage those inbound calls, emails and website submissions.
-You’ll also need to make sure you’re getting the right information as you move into your due diligence on each property.
+As the responses come in from your direct mail campaign, ensure you have the right systems to manage those inbound calls, emails, and website submissions.
+You'll also need to ensure you're getting the right information as you do your due diligence on each property.

-- Set up a phone system (and preferably, a customized voicemail greeting) to answer the sellers that choose to call you.
+- Set up a phone system (preferably, a customized voicemail greeting) to answer the sellers who choose to call you.

 - Create a buying website to build your credibility and give sellers a way to submit their property information to you online.

-- Respond to your inbound leads when necessary, and gather the essential information you’ll need in order to close with confidence.
+- Respond to your inbound leads when necessary, and gather the necessary information to close with confidence.

 - Set up a FAST, seamless system for making non-committal offers.
 You can do this by sending out blind offers with your initial direct mail campaign (see Step 2) or emailing offers to each property owner.

-- If any negotiation is required to get an acceptance, only have those conversations on the properties that are worth fighting for (and only revise your offer to the point that it still fits within the amount you’re willing to pay).
+- If any negotiation is required to get an acceptance, only have those conversations on the properties worth fighting for (and only revise your offer to the point that it still fits within the amount you're willing to pay).

 When your offers start getting accepted, it's time to dive into your due diligence.
 Are there any hidden problems you need to be aware of?
 Are there any apparent reasons you shouldn't go through with this purchase?
 Don't count on the seller to give you all the information.
 The only way to be confident about what you're purchasing is to do your own homework.